Security Aware at 56勛圖厙B

 • To receive your updates when working remotely, you need to login to Husky On Net (Big-IP Edge Client) for your or computer.

-Phishing is a form of email fraud in which victims are enticed into providing sensitive information which can then be used to access personal and 56Թ information.
-The contains new resources to help you safeguard 56Թ’s institutional information:
+Phishing is a form of email fraud in which victims are enticed into providing sensitive information which can then be used to access personal and 56勛圖厙 information.
+56勛圖厙-IT’s Information Security division can help you safeguard 56勛圖厙s institutional information:

 • Watch this training video